dxw/playbook/src/working-here/pay-pension-and-benefits.md

 days per year of annual leave and 6.5 bank holiday days, giving a total leave allowance of 26.5 days.

-Note that you must book bank holidays that don’t fall on a non-working day as annual leave in BreatheHR when following this working pattern.
+Note that you must book bank holidays that fall on a working day as annual leave in BreatheHR when following this working pattern.

 #### Working patterns over longer periods